 How to plot an array in Python

-Learn how to plot an array in Python.
-This guide covers different methods, tips, real-world applications, and common error debugging.
+Learn to plot an array in Python with our guide.
+Discover different methods, tips, real-world applications, and how to debug common errors.

-In this article, you'll explore several plotting techniques.
-You'll also find practical tips, real-world applications, and debugging advice to help you create effective visualizations for your projects.
+In this article, you'll learn key techniques and practical tips.
+You'll also explore real-world applications and get advice to debug common issues, so you can create effective visualizations for any project.

 Basic plotting with matplotlib